 Happens at the end of M.A.R.
 Barker's The Man of Gold with Hársan, Eyil, and Tlayesha.

 In the Honor Harrington novels, Hamish Alexander chooses this when faced with his love for both Honor Harrington and his own wife, Emily.
-Initially, he and Honor were having an affair with Emily's knowledge and permission.
+Initially, he and Honor were having an affair with Emily's knowledge and permission (she's very ill and physically frail, to the point where marital sex ain't happening).
 When Honor became pregnant, they went open.
 It helped that Honor was also a Grayson citizen, where polygamy is the norm.

 Since men are very rare in the world of A Brother's Price, each man not sold to the cribs will marry every sister in a family.
 This turns out happily for Jerin, since Odelia, Ren, and later and much to his surprise "Cira" are sisters, and he falls in love with their other grown sisters Trini and Lylia after the engagement, too.
 He also gets along well with and nurtures their younger sisters.
 This is a world where sisters are raised to be one unit, sort of; for example the country is ruled by the Queens.
 Jealousy is brought up in the context of the man having "favorites" but doesn't seem to be as big an issue as it would be in our world.